vanaigr/easyword.nvim/README.md

 * Labels are specified with the `labels` option:
 `easyword.jump{ labels = { 'a', 'b', 'c' } }`.
 There must be a minimum of 3 label characters, and all characters must be distinct.
-* The `target_display` option determines the substitute characters for display.
+* The `target_display` option determines the substitute target characters for display.
 By default, `\n` is shown as a space.
 All label characters must occupy one display cell.
+Example: { '\n' = ' ' }.
+A special value "normalize" can be used.
+It makes characters display as normalized.

 ## Case and accent sensitivity